olmsteadproperties/FrontEndTesting/tests.md

    - edit `Late Fees`(disabled for edit)
    - edit `Transactional Fees`(disabled for edit)
    - edit `Monthly Fees`(disabled for edit)
-   - checking `Make Payment` should be disabled
+   - checking `Make a payment` should be disabled
    - checking `Add Borrower` should be disabled
    - checking `Add Partner` should be disabled
    - checking `Add Doc` should be disabled